Blogger, Photographer & Digital Journalist

 Change doesn’t always have to be profound, but its effects will almost always be.

-Bella Teerlink, a current freshman at New York University, attempts to capture just this – that we should embrace change, rather than shying away from it.
+Bella Teerlink, a current junior at New York University, attempts to capture just this – that we should embrace change, rather than shying away from it.
 It’s another opportunity to create your own future, actively taking that into your own hands, shaping your life, just as Bella did as she moved between Copenhagen, Amsterdam, Washington D.C. and now New York.

 The one-way ticket slipped out of my pocket and onto the floor.
 As I stood there, reflecting upon the filled suitcase currently acting as my closet and the backpack that held my dearest possessions, it suddenly occurred to me that my room was a metaphor for my life – constant motion.

 Everything around me was changing.
 In the process of moving from Amsterdam to Washington D.C., I was quite literally living out of a suitcase.
 It was an exciting new adventure ahead of me, filled with opportunities.
 Yet as I told my peers my story, during my summer at Stanford, they all seemed to pity me.
 Whilst the empathy from these new friends was touching, their condolences were unnecessary.
 This was exciting!
 A chance to make new friends; explore new places; create new habits – it seemed hardly anyone felt this way.
 In fact, most had the tendency to shy away from change, rather than embracing it.
 After a life of deciding and designing my future, change was my friend; embracing it had been the sole reason that I achieved anything in my life.